Startup Funding Types

 - Venture capitalists are looking for startups that are poised for rapid growth, which is a goal that not all startups can accomplish.

-- Minority ownership is possible depending on the percentage of ownership the venture capitalist firm takes on.
+- Minority ownership is possible depending on the equity in the company that is exchanged for venture capital.

 Series funding is a type of equity financing that gives investors a share in the company in exchange for their investment in your startup.
 This type of funding is typically through a venture capital firm, angel investors, or a combination of the two.
 Each series The rest of the series follows as the startup grows and produces revenue.

 Pre-seed funding is a type of early stage startup funding that startup founders can raise to build their MVP, validate their business idea, or conduct market research in the early stages.
 This is typically a small round of initial investment not taken on by all startups.

 Seed funding is often a more substantial round than pre-seed funding and it is more common than pre-seed rounds.
 This type of investment can be raised through friends and family rounds, venture capital investment, or crowdfunding.
 A seed round generates capital that can be used to prove the business model is viable and even go to market.

 Series A Financing

 The step after seed funding, Series A funding, requires an in-depth business plan as well as general momentum for the company, such as users, revenue, or whatever the key performance indicators are for that startup.
 The startup isn’t required to prove that the business plan works yet, just that there is interest and potential for rapid growth.